 - Use a large fork or a pastry cutter to cut the butter in.
 All you need to do is make sure the shredded butter is covered in flour and not clumped together.

-- Fold in your milk, buttermilk, or heavy cream.
+- Fold in your heavy cream mix with your egg.
 Use your hands to make sure all dry ingredients are moist.
 Stop working the dough when you see no more dry ingredients and it will form a ball.

 - 3 cups unbleached flour

-- Two sticks cold butter (I grate my butter.)
+- Plus 1/2 cup cold butter (I grate my butter.)

 - 1 egg

 - 1/2 cup heavy cream

 - 1 cup blueberries

 - 1 cup Confectioners sugar